-This video could have be taken on any day of the week at our place and the results would be much the same.
+The cat and birds video shown below could have been taken on any day of the week, time of the year and the results would be much the same.

-Our cat has been trained to not attack the magpies and in turn the magpies take no notice of him and the birds and the cat will walk around together quite happily.
+The cat has been trained to not attack the magpies and in turn the magpies take no notice of him.
+The birds and the cat will walk around together quite happily.